SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 However, we did not observe this advantage is limited to samples with relatively low motion (i.e. adults).
 When selecting a denoising strategy,
 The two datasets used in the current benchmark both contained subjects with behaviours deviating from the healthy controls.
-`ds000228` is comprised of adult healthy controls and children.
+`ds000228` consists of adult healthy controls and children.
 `ds000030` includes healthy controls and subjects with three different psychiatric conditions. the loss in degrees of freedom `simple` ($26 + c$) and `simple+gsr` ($27 + c$) used the least amount of regressors in the general population.
 Certain sub-sample uses fewer regressors with the `aroma` and `aroma+gsr` strategies.